xavierloeraflores/fetch_rewards/README.md

 ### GET /points/balances

-Gets balances for all users
+This will return the total point balances for each user that has made a transaction.

 **Response**
 ```